sgratzl/chartjs-chart-graph/README.md

 - [Tree Layouts](https://codepen.io/sgratzl/pen/wvwNeWg)
 - [Tree With Data Labels](https://codepen.io/sgratzl/pen/XWrOgpy)

+## Graphviz Dot File Parsing

+A Graphviz Dot File parsing package is located at https://github.com/sgratzl/chartjs-chart-graph-dot-parser.
+It creates compatible data structures to be consumed by this plugin.

 ## Styling

 The new chart types are based on the existing `line` controller.
 Tho, instead of showing a line per dataset it shows edges as lines.
 Therefore, the styling options for points and lines are the same.
 See also https://www.chartjs.org/docs/latest/charts/line.html